-William is a British and Scottish international athlete and has set multiple ultra distance running records (from 30 miles to 3100 miles/ 5000 kms) at World, British and Scottish level including age-group records.
+William is a British and Scottish international athlete and has set multiple ultra distance running records (from 30 miles on the track to 3100 miles/ 5000 kms on the road) at World, British and Scottish level including age-group records.

 Half Marathon: 1:14:59

 Marathon: 2:38:17 (1995)

 100km: 7:07:49 (1996)

 Six Days(Track): 857.07km/532.56 miles – All-Time Scottish Record (Modern) British M50 Record (2008)